greg2010/Athena/README.md

 ## Support

-If you found a bug, or have an idea how Athena can be improved, please open a Github issue.
-For any questions about the app, the process of hosting the service, and other, join our [discord][discord-invite-link].
+If you have found a bug, or have an idea how Athena can be improved, please open a Github issue.
+For any questions regarding the app, the process of hosting the service, or other, join our [discord][discord-invite-link].

 ***Note: please do not use issues in this repository for support questions.
 Talk to us on our Discord instead.***